-Going ketogenic has made me hone in on my fat sources even more than before.
+Going ketogenic has made me scrutinize my fat sources even more than before.
 This is an essential practice for anyone seriously pursuing a ketogenic diet.
 As fat will comprise the majority of your calories, you need to maximize the nutrition you’ll obtain from the fats you choose.
 You could technically go keto using canola oil, refined coconut oil, and MCT oil powder—many of the ketogenic formulas used in epilepsy clinics are highly processed and refined—but I wouldn’t recommend it.
 Micronutrients still matter.
 They arguably matter even more when your food sources are restricted.

 I try to get whole food fats.
 If the fat is isolated and extracted, I try to make sure it’s rich in micronutrients.
 If it’s low in micronutrients, I make sure I have a good reason to consume it.

 There are many reasons.
 Some rooted more in nutrition, some more in pleasure, some convenience.

 So what are my favorite fat sources?
 How do I use them?
 What do I find so appealing?